 Gains and losses can occur when a different exchange rate is used for an invoice than the payments received.
 When an invoice is raised in a foreign currency it also has a base currency value, so when the invoice is paid in the same currency, both the foreign currency and base currency values must be cleared.
 Where the same exchange rate is used the invoice and payment match in both base and foreign currency and are therefore both cleared.
 However, if the exchange rate is no longer the same as the invoice a discrepancy will be noted.
 Where the full foreign currency balance has been cleared then the base currency balance must also be cleared.
 To do this Brightpearl automatically creates an adjustment for gains/losses.

 Brightpearl journals include the base currency and foreign currency values for a transaction, and both sets of debits and credits must balance.
 The transaction currency is used to calculate the base currency value at the given exchange rate, however, due to rounding there can be a discrepancy when they are added together which causes the base currency debits and credits to not balance.
 When this happens Brightpearl will automatically make a rounding correction to ensure the accounting balances.

 Other systems also have to deal with these rounding discrepancies but may choose to adjust the other figures instead of adding an extra line to the journal.

-Sales & shipping
+Sales and shipping

 Orders and invoices can be created in multiple currencies.
 Inventory accounting is always managed in base currency.
 When items are shipped against a foreign currency sales the items are removed from stock at their base currency value.
 Brightpearl uses the FIFO costing method.

-Purchases & goods-in
+Purchases and goods-in